wizeline/wfc/docs/language.md

     reply "No"
 ```
 ```
-ask  "Would your like to recive offers? as variable
-with: reply "Sure!" as @yes,
-      reply "Maybe later, thanks!" as @no
+ask "Would your like to recive offers? as variable with: reply "Sure!" as @yes, reply "Maybe later, thanks!" as @no fallback "I will ask you later"
 ```